ANXIETY TREATMENT

 Why Do I Need To Dig Up Old Memories?

-This is the ‘Acceptance’ part of Acceptance And Commitment Therapy.
-During sessions you learn the skills necessary to experience and face your memories, thoughts, and feelings that are causing the choas in your life.
-The methods we use make sure that the experience isn’t painful or scary, but rather the opposite.
+This is the ‘Acceptance’ part of Acceptance and Commitment Therapy.
+During sessions, you learn the skills necessary to experience and face your memories, thoughts, and feelings that are causing the uneasiness in your life.
+The methods we use make sure the experience isn’t scary, but rather the opposite.

 When we address and accept the sources of pain, it gives us control back over our situation.
-A huge part of anxiety tends to come from denying or neglecting certain parts of our past (or present).
+A huge part of anxiety tends to come from denying or neglecting certain parts of our past (or present) that seem overwhelming to face.

 Find Balance Again

-Accepting the sources of our anxiety can reset the paridaigm, letting us find balance once more.
-With your newfound clarity you can live each day mindfully, making sure that you take action consistent with your personal values and goals.
+Accepting the source(s) of our anxiety can reset the paradigm, letting us find balance once more.
+With your newfound clarity, you can live each day mindfully and take action consistent with your individual goals.

-You might even take up meditation as a daily habit, giving yourself an opportunity to ‘reset’ and deal with what your subconscious brings to the forefront.
-Even if daily meditation isn’t your thing, your ACT therapist should be able to help form strategies that work with you.
+You might take up meditation as a daily habit, giving yourself an opportunity to ‘reset’ and face what your subconscious brings to the forefront.
+Even if daily meditation isn’t your thing, with ACT therapy, we will help form strategies that work for you.

-Patients learn to be to deal with body image issues, how to get navigate negative thoughts, and adopted self-care behaviors.
+Patients learn to identify body image issues, how to navigate negative thoughts, and adopt self-care and self-confidence behaviors.

 Acceptence & Commitment Therapy has been shown to reduce frequency of panic attacks in patients in as little as 10 sessions.